nephio-project/docs/content/en/docs/guides/install-guides/install-on-openshift.md

 If using init.sh directly to deploy Nephio management components, as one would for a generic K8s Cluster, there are some prerequisites to consider:
 - A default StorageClass must be configured providing persistent storage for PVCs (for instance through the LVMS Operator and an LVMCluster)
-- [Security Context Constraits](https://github.com/nephio-project/catalog/tree/main/distros/openshift/security-context-constraints) must be applied for successful Nephio component deployment
+- [Security Context Constraints](https://github.com/nephio-project/catalog/tree/main/distros/openshift/security-context-constraints) must be applied for successful Nephio component deployment

-Follow the steps present in the [Install Guide](/content/en/docs/guides/install-guides/_index.md) for a Pre-installed K8s Cluster to install manaement components
+Follow the steps present in the [Install Guide](/content/en/docs/guides/install-guides/_index.md) for a Pre-installed K8s Cluster to install management components

-### Option 2: Using Blueprints Nephio OpenShift Repo OpenShift Package Repository
+### Option 2: Using Blueprints Nephio OpenShift Repository OpenShift Package Repository

 A repository of OpenShift-installation specific packages must be used to deploy Nephio.
 This repository contains packages derived from the standard Nephio R1 packages, but with OpenShift-specific modifications.